sultancodess/practices/README.md

 ## 🛠️ Purpose

-The main goals of this repository are:
+The main goals of this repository are
 - To document my programming practice.
 - To track my progress in learning new concepts and techniques.
 - To serve as a personal coding journal for experiments and debugging.